West Hobart

 The level of residential development activity in West Hobart is very low in comparison to the average area assessed nationally by AreaSearch

-This offers buyers more options and enables population growth that could exceed current expectations.
-The average expected construction cost value of new properties is $320,000.
-In FY26, $7.6 million in commercial development approvals have been recorded, indicating limited commercial development focus compared to residential development.
-When measured against Greater Hobart, West Hobart shows substantially reduced construction activity, with 57.0% fewer dwellings approved per person than the regional average.
+New properties are constructed at an average expected cost of $320,000.
+This year, $7.6 million in commercial development approvals have been recorded, indicating limited focus on commercial development compared to residential.
+When measured against Greater Hobart, West Hobart shows significantly reduced construction activity, with 56.0% below the regional average per person.
 This constrained new construction typically reinforces demand and pricing for existing properties.
+Nationally, West Hobart's construction levels are also below average, reflecting the area's maturity and possible planning constraints.

-This trend is also below the national average, reflecting the area's maturity and potentially indicating planning constraints.
-New building activity in West Hobart consists of 89.0% detached dwellings and 11.0% townhouses or apartments, preserving the area's suburban nature with an emphasis on detached housing attracting space-seeking buyers.
+New building activity comprises predominantly detached dwellings (89.0%) with townhouses or apartments making up the remainder (11.0%), preserving the area's suburban nature and attracting space-seeking buyers.
 With around 1178 people per dwelling approval, West Hobart reflects a highly mature market.
-Population forecasts indicate that West Hobart will gain approximately 499 residents by 2041, according to the latest AreaSearch quarterly estimate.
-Should current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth in the area.
+According to AreaSearch's latest quarterly estimate, West Hobart is forecasted to gain 461 residents by 2041.
+If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development